 Best movies like The Farmer Takes a Wife

 A unique, carefully handpicked, selection of the best movies like The Farmer Takes a Wife Starring Betty Grable, Dale Robertson, Thelma Ritter, John Carroll, and more.
-If you liked The Farmer Takes a Wife then you may also like: Seven Brides for Seven Brothers, Vagabond Lady, The Valley of Decision, Oklahoma!, The Railway Children and many more popular movies featured on this list.
+If you liked The Farmer Takes a Wife then you may also like: Seven Brides for Seven Brothers, Vagabond Lady, The Valley of Decision, Oklahoma!, The Red House and many more popular movies featured on this list.
 You can further filter the list even more or get a random selection from the list of similar movies, to make your selection even easier.

 Erie Canal, N.Y., 1850: Molly Larkins, cook on Jotham Klore's canal boat, has a love-hate relationship with her boss.
 She hires handsome new haul-horse driver Dan Harrow and the inevitable triangle develops (complicated by Dan's desire to farm and Molly's to boat) against a background of the canalmen's fight against the encroaching railroad.